 This approach is often implemented in gaming apps, in which users can buy in-game currency, power-ups or additional levels.

 Developers can generate revenue by making available several purchase options, from small transient prices to major impactful upgrades.
+All in all, if your aim is to make money from your app, you can integrate in-app purchases in your mobile app.

-Pros Cons
+Pros

-● Can generate significant revenue ● Requires careful balancing to avoid user backlash
+Requires careful balancing to avoid user backlash.

-● Encourages users to engage more with the app ● May lead to accusations of pay-to-win mechanics
+Encourages users to engage more with the app.

 Final Thoughts